 It may not look exactly like its Swiss namesake, but Lake Geneva in Wisconsin has long been a retreat for Chicagoans and other Midwesterners who flock to its shores to make the most out of summer.

-About two hours from Chicago, the small city of Lake Geneva’s historic downtown is right on its eponymous lake, so you can shop for antiques or stroll the streets with an ice cream cone in hand while watching jet-skiers and sunbathers at Riviera Beach, the most popular of the four sandy beaches on the lake.
-Kids play in the sand and build sandcastles here, while teenagers and adults can try stand-up paddleboarding or kayaking.
+About two hours from Chicago, the small city of Lake Geneva’s historic downtown is right on its eponymous lake, so you can shop for antiques or stroll the streets with an ice cream cone in hand while watching Jet-Skiers and sunbathers at Riviera Beach, the most popular of the four sandy beaches on the lake.
+Kids build sandcastles here, while teenagers and adults can try stand-up paddleboarding or kayaking.
 There’s also golfing and a handful of wineries and breweries in the area.
 Visit Lake Geneva has a list of recommended options.

 South Haven on Lake Michigan, Michigan

 About two hours from Chicago, the city of South Haven boasts seven public beaches stretching five miles along Lake Michigan’s shores.
 South Haven calls itself “the blueberry capital of the world,” and it holds a blueberry festival complete with a pie-eating contest every summer on the second weekend of August.
 The lakefront here offers plenty of other all-American delights, too, like volleyball pits and bonfires.
 If you go, be sure to visit South Haven’s historic lighthouse, “the beacon that guides us home,” between North Beach and South Beach.
-South Beach is your best bet for beach time, with amenities aplenty, including grill, picnic, and play areas, as well as public restrooms.
+South Beach is your best bet for lakeside beach time, with amenities aplenty, including grill, picnic, and play areas, as well as public restrooms.